 Since 2013, ROAR has allowed Aurora’s youth to participate in programs offered by the City's Recreation Service Division, who may not otherwise participate due to financial constraints.
 The ever expanding Board of Directors has higher goals and expectations going forward and with community help these can be achieved.

 The program requires that a family lives in Aurora or that he child attends school in Aurora and be referred to ROAR by a referral representative (City’s Recreation Division, schools, social service agencies, faith based agencies, medical or mental health providers, or some other community organization based in Aurora) who has a working knowledge of the child and the family’s financial situation.
 Any child on free or reduced lunch or in foster care is automatically eligible.

 The program does not operate on strict income requirements and will accept applications in the event of extenuating family circumstances such as a parent or guardian who recently became unemployed, unexpected large medical bills, a recent divorce, a parent or guardian in jail, etc. In some instances, the ROAR Board will consider referrals for an adult who may need to assist the youth participant in a recreation program.

-We have received funding from Paul Suss of Suss Buick/GMC, Bellco Credit Union, Mr. and Mrs. Mike Mullen, Frances and Robert Krech, Sherry Stumbaugh, Alice Payne, Molly Markert, the Aurora Chamber, Mile High Behavioral Health, FirstBank, Peggy Kerns, Tapp's Garage, and Melcor/TC Aurora, LLC.
+We have received funding from Paul Suss of Suss Buick/GMC, Bellco Credit Union, Mr. and Mrs. Mike Mullen, Frances and Robert Krech, Sherry Stumbaugh, Alice Payne, Molly Markert, the Aurora Chamber, Mile High Behavioral Health, FirstBank, Peggy Kerns, Tapp's Garage, Community Shares of Colorado, and Melcor/TC Aurora, LLC.
 ROAR has been awarded a grant from the Denver Foundation and four grants from Walmart.